pivotal/skenario/docs/concepts.md

 ## The concept of time

+In Skenario, simulation begins at time zero (the Epoch) and changes occur with nanosecond resolution.

-A Discrete Event Simulator, as the name suggests, updates the simulation based on messages, commands, objects or some other representation of an "event" that mutates the state of the simulated world.
-In Systems Dynamics, time is instead a continuous variable.
+A Discrete Event Simulation (DES), as the name suggests, updates the simulation based on messages, commands, objects or some other representation of an "event" that mutates the state of the simulated world.
+In Discrete Event Simulation, time is discrete.

+By contrast, in Systems Dynamics, time is a continuous variable.
+There are no discrete "events", rather there are "Flows" that represents rates of change.

 The DES approach enables a key computational shortcut.
-When an event occurs, the overall simulation clock advances to that occurrence time.
-Times _between_ events are not simulated.
+When an event occurs, the overall simulation clock can be advanced to that occurrence time.
+Times _between_ events need not be simulated.
 To an outside observer the clock "skips" from event to event.
+This design is known in DES terminology as a "next-event" simulation.

-By contrast, to simulate a continuous system, it will typically be necessary to numerically solve integral calculus equations.
+By contrast, to simulate a continuous system, it will usually be necessary to numerically solve integral calculus equations.
 This means iteratively computing fixed slices of time.

-The DES approach does not need to calculate every time slice (in DES terminology this is called "fixed-interval" simulation).
-Instead it only simulates the system at points of change.
-Also simplified is the business of adding events in any order.
+In DES terminology this is a "fixed-interval" simulation, alternatively "continuous-time" simulation.

+Next-event simulation has critical performance advantages.
+Simulations with very precise time do not need to be slower than simulations with imprecise time.
+Runtime scales with the order of all events to be simulated, rather than with the time-precision of the simulation.

+Also convenient is that a DES model can allow events to be scheduled both before and during the simulation execution.
 This is particularly useful in setting up arrivals into the simulation from the "outside".
 For example, all the Requests that will arrive during a simulation are added to the schedule before the simulation scenario begins to execute.

-In Skenario time is recorded at nanosecond resolution.
-Each simulation begins at time zero -- the Epoch.

 It is important to note that there is no parallelism in the design.
 In each pass through the simulation loop, time appears "frozen" until the relevant Movement has